 Conclusion

 The title "father of economics" is most often bestowed upon Adam Smith, and with good reason.
-His Wealth of Nations was not just a book; it was a paradigm shift that provided a framework for understanding how markets function and how nations accumulate wealth.
+Practically speaking, his Wealth of Nations was not just a book; it was a paradigm shift that provided a framework for understanding how markets function and how nations accumulate wealth.
 His emphasis on self-interest, competition, and the "invisible hand" continues to shape economic thought today.